MengXiangxi/Research-Scripts/README.md

 ## Preference
 I prefer using python 3 and Gnuplot to format the data and generate figures automatically.

+I am a Windows 10 user and I use ImageMagick as an image-processing command line tool.

 ## DLS
 I use a Malvern NanoSizer DLS as well as a Brookhaven one.